-2.6.3 All LaRC employees and contractors shall receive the appropriate training and retraining on LPR 1710.10.

-2.6.4 All construction personnel shall attend the LaRC Construction Safety Briefing, conducted daily at 7:30 a.m. at the Badge and Pass Office conference room, prior to beginning work at LaRC.
+- 2.6.3 All LaRC employees and contractors shall receive the appropriate training and retraining on LPR 1710.10. - 2.6.4 All construction personnel shall attend the LaRC Construction Safety Briefing, conducted Monday, Wednesday and Friday at 7:30 a.m. at the Badge and Pass Office conference room, prior to beginning work at LaRC.
 The briefing is valid for one year from the date taken.